-Discover the tax advantages Franklin Templeton Charitable Giving Fund can offer, including the benefits connected with donating appreciated securities.
+Discover the tax advantages Franklin Charitable Giving Program can offer, including the benefits connected with donating appreciated securities.

 Understanding the tax benefits

-Franklin Templeton Charitable Giving Fund offers many tax advantages.
+Franklin Charitable Giving Program offers many tax advantages.
 In addition to receiving an immediate tax deduction, you have the flexibility to designate grants whenever it best suits you and the convenience of being able to more easily track and plan your charitable activities for future years.

 Your contribution to the fund is an irrevocable charitable donation, fully deductible on the date it's received by the foundation, subject to any applicable limitations on charitable contributions.
 The extent of your deduction depends on the type of asset being contributed, as well as your particular tax situation.